AMI-system/amber-inferences/README.md

 ## Running

 Once everything is installed you can run the inference pipeline.
-The following commands are available:

 There is a tutorial set up in `./examples/tutorial.ipynb` which can be used to run and explore the pipeline.
 This is recommended for first time users.

-### Running from command line
+The commands below outline the process for running the pipeline from command line.

 #### Printing the Deployments Available